KitazawaLab/vit-human-attention-comparison/README.md

 ## Analysis Code
 ### Model definition of vision transformers
-Codes were modified from repository of [DINO](https://github.com/facebookresearch/dino).
+Codes were modified from the repository of [DINO](https://github.com/facebookresearch/dino).
 - `vision_transformer.py`
 - `utils.py`